 Those are only 3 spots, but there are tons more like it.
 Everything from steals & 4bets preflop, to folding too often against check-raises, to folding too often against overbets on the river.

 Here is the biggest takeaway I can give you.
+Write it down:

 Stop making decisions about whether or not to continue solely on some arbitrary hand strength (like “top pair+” or “middle pair+ and draws with 8+ outs”).
 Be sure that you continue often enough that you don’t allow your opponent to bluff you with impunity.
 Force your opponent to either fire the next shell (which happens less often than most players assume) or show up with the winner at showdown – all while actualizing your complete equity far more often.